 Inspired by a passion to do something good in the world, or by their own personal life challenges, these mums are running successful businesses with social purposes.

-I believe mums make successful social entrepreneurs as they are the most productive, motivated, multi-skilled, caring, complex problem-solvers – and resilient bunch.
+I believe mums make successful social entrepreneurs as they are the most productive, motivated, multi-skilled, caring, complex problem-solvers – and a resilient bunch.
 Most importantly, they are always learning on the job!

 Meet some of the amazing mums we’ve supported at SSE, and discover their social enterprises: